Sanjanaa20/JENKINS/README.md

 1. Periodic trigger : build using cron job by scheduling the time.
 2. Remote trigger: building trigger remotely by using authentication token.

+## PLUG-INS
+Configuration->Security->Configure global security *Secure Jenkins define who is allowed to access/use the system.*

+### Role-Install plugin
+In authorization after installation of role it comes role based strategy.
+- Using roles we can create users and set permissions.